What Matters To Health Care Voters: 5 Voices From New Hampshire

 "The last three years, I've had no health care at all because it's too expensive," he said.

 He says a policy would cost him $19,000 a year and still have a $6,000 deductible.
-He's 59 and say he's hoping to stay healthy until he can get on Medicare in six years.
+He's 59 and say he is hoping to stay healthy until he can get on Medicare in six years.

-"If we reduce the age for Medicare from 65 to 55.
-Hey, I'm in.
+"If we reduce the age for Medicare from 65 to 55, hey, I'm in.
 That's cool.
 I like that," he says.

-He says it seems like a public option — a system that lets people buy in to a government-run program, like Medicare — is the bare minimum for the Democratic party right now, and he supports that idea.
+He says it seems like a public option — a system that lets people buy in to a government-run program, like Medicare — is the bare minimum for the Democratic Party right now, and he supports that idea.

 What Americans do agree on

-The disagreements in the Democratic primary make it easy to miss that people of both parties actually agree on something big here, according to Lucy Hodder, director of Health Law and Policy at the University of New Hampshire Franklin Pierce School of Law.
+The disagreements in the Democratic primary make it easy to miss that people of both parties actually agree on something big here, according to Lucy Hodder, director of health law and policy at the University of New Hampshire Franklin Pierce School of Law.

 "A majority of people in the United States really do want to make sure everybody has insurance coverage," she says.